Pet Teeth Extractions

 Circumstances where surgical extractions are appropriate:

 Extraction of an animal’s tooth can be difficult when compared to a human’s tooth.
-When you lift the lip and look at your pet’s teeth, visualize 60% more tooth below the gum line with an intricate root structure extending deep into the bone.
-Many of these roots can be easily broken and are closely located to other important anatomical structures like major blood vessels, nerves, nasal cavity and even the eye.
+When you lift the lip and look at your pet’s teeth, visualize 60% more teeth below the gum line with an intricate root structure extending deep into the bone.
+Many of these roots can be easily broken and are closely located to other important anatomical structures like major blood vessels, nerves, nasal cavities, and even the eye.
 Not only do the roots need to be completely removed, but the surrounding bone must also be appropriately treated.

 If extractions are being recommended by your veterinarian, we suggest discussing with them about a referral to a veterinary dental specialist for evaluation and treatment so that a “complete exam” can be performed and that all options for saving the tooth can be exhausted, and if extraction is necessary, that it is done with the highest level of care and expertise.